-Fungal acne (AKA Pityrosporum folliculitis or Malassezia folliculitis—fungi not to be confused with "fun guy") looks a lot like hormonal acne or bacterial acne but is actually quite different.
-In fact, it's not even really acne at all but!
+Fungal acne (AKA Pityrosporum folliculitis or Malassezia folliculitis) looks a lot like hormonal acne or bacterial acne but is actually quite different.
+In fact, it's not even really acne at all!
 While regular acne is caused by bacteria, fungal acne is caused by an overgrowth of another abnormal skin flora—you guessed it—fungus!

 Where is fungal acne located?

 Because Pityrosporum and Malassezia fungi depend on oil for survival, fungal acne is most common in oil-rich areas of the face and body such as the forehead (t-zone), sides of the nose, chin and the upper back, chest, and shoulders.
 It can pop up in the same areas as traditional acne and seborrheic dermatitis and can even occur at the same time If you're not sure what skin condition you have, consult your local physician or seek out a dermatologist.